 Grammar Activity Six: coloring

 I taught at an alternative school for a year.
 Many of those students had lived through trauma, and succeeding at school was not a goal of theirs.
-I was instructed to meet the standards, including grammar.
-I knew a basic worksheet would not reach my classes.
+I was instructed to meet the standards, including grammar, but I knew a basic worksheet would not reach my classes.

 I turned to coloring.
 Students relaxed and enjoyed coloring, and many of those students understood grammar.
 The coloring sheets can be part of station work or fast-finisher work.
 I also use coloring sheets for differentiating.